doodlewind/slate-doc-cn/docs/walkthroughs/defining-custom-block-nodes.md

 Now let's add "code blocks" to our editor.

 The problem is, code blocks won't just be rendered as a plain paragraph, they'll need to be rendered differently.
-To make that happen, we need to define a "renderer" for `code` nodes
+To make that happen, we need to define a "renderer" for `code` nodes.

 Node renderers are just simple React components, like so: